 Financing options for dental work

-Some dentists will accept partial payment up front and then monthly payments.
-Such in-house payment plans, in which interest is usually not charged, are common when you will be returning over a period of several weeks or months for treatment.
+Some dentists will accept partial payment up front and then monthly payments, usually with no interest.
+Such in-house payment plans are common when you will be returning over a period of several weeks or months for treatment.
 For instance, orthodontists often give payment plans for braces.

 If it is a one-time treatment, such as for a filling, the dentist is less likely to give you an installment payment plan.
-The answer is to instead get some sort of financing.
-Before using one of the following financing options, make sure that it fits your budget.
+While you can still request one — being proactive and communicative will help your odds — if your dentist is unwilling, you will need to find the money elsewhere.

 Try a credit card

 You may find that paying with a credit card is your best bet.
 Most dentists take credit cards.
-If you use a card that pays points or gives mileage or cash back, at least you will get something in return for your pain.
+If you use a card that pays points or gives cashback, at you’ll also get something in return for your pain.

-To give you a possible scenario, the Citi Double Cash Card gives you an 18-month, 0% interest rate, which is most likely enough time to pay off your dental bill.
-You also get 1% cash back when you buy something and 1% back whenever you pay for items.
+The Citi Double Cash Card, for example, offers an 18-month, 0% interest rate, which is most likely enough time to pay off your dental bill.
+You also get 1% cashback when you buy something and 1% back whenever you pay for items.

-Many 0% cards are hard to get unless you have really good credit.
-If your credit isn’t good, it’s still possible to find a credit card.
-There are cards for people with less than ideal credit, such as the Indigo Platinum MasterCard.
+Many 0% cards are hard to get unless you have good credit.
+If your credit isn’t poor, it’s still possible to find a credit card.
+There are cards for people with less than ideal credit, such as the Indigo Platinum Mastercard.
 If you don’t know your credit score, this is a great place to check it.

 Use a medical credit card